keptn/community/COMMUNITY_MEMBERSHIP.md

 ## Maintainer

-Note: This is a generalized high-level description of the role, and the specifics of the maintainer role's responsibilities and related processes *MUST* be defined for individual projects or subprojects.

-Maintainers are the technical authority for a subproject in the Keptn project.
+Maintainers are the technical authority for the main- or sub-project in the Keptn project.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
 Maintainers *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.

 Defined by: GitHub organization ownership, permissions and entry in `CODEOWNERS` files.

 ### Requirements

 The process for becoming a Maintainer should be defined in the project or subproject.
 Unlike the roles outlined above, the Owners of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.

 The following apply to the subproject for which one would be an owner.

 - Deep understanding of the technical goals and direction of the subproject
 - Deep understanding of the technical domain (specifically the language) of the subproject
 - Sustained contributions to design and direction by doing all of:
   - Authoring and reviewing proposals
   - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
   - Identifying subtle or complex issues in designs and implementation PRs
 - Directly contributed to the subproject through implementation and / or review
 - Aligning with the overall project goals, specifications and design principles defined by Technical Committee (TC).
 Bringing general questions and requests to the discussions as part of specifications project.

 ### Responsibilities and privileges